Rojeets/Chat-bot/README.md

 2. Set Up a Virtual Environment:

 Copy code
-python -m venv venv
+'python -m venv venv'
 # on linux
-source venv/bin/activate
+'source venv/bin/activate '
 # On Windows use
-`venv\Scripts\activate`
+'venv\Scripts\activate'

 3. Install Dependencies:

 Copy code
-pip install -r requirements.txt
+'pip install -r requirements.txt'

 4. Set Up Environment Variables:

 Ensure you have the Google API key set up in your environment.
 You can set the environment variable directly or include it in a .env file.
 Copy code
-export GOOGLE_API_KEY='your-google-api-key-here'
+" export GOOGLE_API_KEY='your-google-api-key-here' "

 5. Run the Application:

 Copy code
-python app.py
+'python app.py'
-The application will be running at http://127.0.0.1:5000/.
+** The application will be running at http://127.0.0.1:5000/. **

 ## Usage
 1. Navigate to the Web Interface: